rikardoroa/JobsityChallenge/readme.txt

 Note: Prior using the whatsapp messages, in the twilio account( I used my personal account) need to be configure the phone number of the user. for the moment i have mine.

+Note: If you Want be receiver from notifications just add the contact number  +415523886 from twilio and then write the msj "join-easy-composition" via whatsapp